 - Sensor – Choose sensor type, automatically updates if a sensor is read.

 - Timebase – The main timebase for the sensor.
 This is the interval for the sensor to wake up and sample data.

 - Write – Writes data to sensor, press the button and place the phone onto the sensor to write new data.

-- Read – Read a sensor, press the button and place the phone onto the sensor to read data.
+- Read iOS device: Read a sensor by pressing the button “read” and placing the phone onto the sensor.

 - The DevEUI, the unique ID for each device, is found in the blue panel at the top.

 - Multiple write – Write the same settings to multiple sensors.